Founding PrinciplesFighting for the rights and freedoms of Canadians

 A free society where governments uphold human dignity by respecting fundamental rights and freedoms, and where Canadians can realize their potential and fulfil their aspirations.

 To defend the constitutional freedoms of Canadians through litigation and education.

 The Justice Centre's beliefs:

-We believe that every Canadian should be treated equally by governments and by the courts, regardless of race, ancestry, ethnicity, age, gender, religion, political conviction or personal characteristics;
+We believe that every Canadian should be treated equally by governments and by the courts, regardless of race, ancestry, ethnicity, age, sex, religion, political conviction or personal characteristics;

 We believe that all Canadians should be free to express peacefully their thoughts, opinions and beliefs without fear of censorship, persecution or oppression, as per Section 2 of the Canadian Charter of Rights and Freedoms;